AdriB1806/solar-pv-dashboard/README.md

 | Spannung_DC_1 (V) | DC Voltage string 1 |
 | Spannung_DC_2 (V) | DC Voltage string 2 |

-### How to Add More Data

-1. Stop the dashboard (Ctrl + C)
-2. Edit the file: `data/pv_data.csv`
-3. Add new rows following the same format
-4. Save the file
-5. Restart the dashboard: `docker-compose up`

-The dashboard will automatically load the new data!

 ## 🎨 Dashboard Features

 ### 1. Daily Yield Chart